 Our clients and my colleagues.
 I love and feel empowered by the fact that I can make a direct and tangible impact on the lives of our clients.
-I do not take the responsibility and duty to serve as a steward for our clients lightly.
-The work that we do is really rewarding and it helps all the more that our clients genuinely appreciate it.
-The people and culture at our firm is second to none.
-It is a very family-oriented culture where we are all rooting for each other’s success, and we are relentlessly focused on one common mission: bettering the lives of our clients.
+As a steward of our clients, it is a responsibility and duty that I do not take lightly.
+The work that we do for clients is really rewarding and it helps all the more that our clients truly appreciate it.
+The people and culture at our firm are second to none.
+It is a very family-oriented culture where we are all rooting for each other’s success, and we are relentlessly focused on one mission: bettering the lives of our clients.

 What makes you good at what you do?